-Titans may be fined by NFL for coronavirus violations, but won’t lose draft picks or forfeit games
+Titans may be fined by NFL for coronavirus violations but won’t lose draft picks or forfeit games

 The review said the Titans were fully cooperative and devoted extensive work and resources to preparing the team’s facility.

-NFL Commissioner Roger Goodell said last week the focus of the investigation by the league and players’ union was safety, not discipline.
+NFL Commissioner Roger Goodell said last week that the focus of the investigation was safety, not discipline.
 He previously had written in a memo to all NFL teams that any protocol violations resulting in adjustments to the schedule or affecting other teams could result in forfeits of games or the loss of draft picks.

 Last week, the Titans faced the Bills in Nashville in the second NFL game in 74 years to be played on a Tuesday.
-The Titans are to face the Pittsburgh Steelers this coming Sunday in another rescheduled game.
+The Titans are set to host the Pittsburgh Steelers on Sunday in another rescheduled game.

 Meanwhile, the Carolina Panthers were working remotely Monday and Tuesday because of what the team called an unconfirmed positive test result returned for a member of the organization Monday morning.
 The Panthers said they are scheduled to resume normal operations Wednesday.
+Carolina is scheduled to visit the New Orleans Saints on Sunday.